What Should I Know About Divorcing an Abusive Spouse in Illinois?

 If you have been the victim of mental, physical, sexual, or emotional abuse, it is very likely that you have also been a victim of financial abuse.
 One of the best steps you can take when preparing to divorce is to gather copies of important financial documents such as bank statements and tax returns.
 Take inventory of your valuable possessions or those that are important for personal or sentimental reasons as well.
 Recording information about your property will help ensure that your spouse cannot hide or destroy assets.
 It also is an important first step in preventing your spouse from lying about finances during divorce in an effort to sway the divorce settlement in his or her favor.

 Contact a St. Charles Divorce Lawyer

 Hiring an experienced attorney is highly recommended for anyone who has been a victim of abuse.
 Your attorney can help ensure that your rights are fully protected throughout the divorce process and that you receive the fair divorce settlement you deserve.
-At Shaw Family Law, we help victims with everything from protection orders to settlement negotiations to child custody concerns.
+At Shaw Sanders, P.C., we help victims with everything from protection orders to settlement negotiations to child custody concerns.
 Schedule a confidential consultation with a skilled Kane County divorce attorney today by calling 630-584-5550.